delicb/dzip/README.md

 the same if content of input files is not changed.
 This means that `md5` or `sha1` hash of output zip file should not change if inputs files have not changed.

+It is not drop-in replacement of `zip`, almost everything except basic zipping functionality is missing (some functionalities might be added).

+As opposed to `zip`, `dzip` handles directories automatically, without `-r` flag.

 ## Install
 Until release is tagged, use latest version:
 ```shell